Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Understanding the Challenges in Operational AI Clusters

+To investigate the underlying causes of job crashes and how the system utilization is impacted, we chose a representative job (one of jobs with largest scale) for analysis.
+This particular job, running in a newly deployed cluster, witnessed a total of 40 crashes within one month.
+We categories these crash causes and show their distribution in Tab.~\ref{tab:errors}.

-Users typically perceive most error types as a generic ``NCCL Error'', making it challenging to pinpoint the exact root causes and respond to the reported errors effectively.
-For example, hardware issues in a GPU might cause one of the worker processes to crash.
-As a result, its peer workers fail to receive an acknowledgment after sending a message to the crashed worker, leading to an error code of 12 being thrown by the communication library.
-This same error code could also arise from other issues such as network disconnections, memory overflows causing container eviction, or even user code errors, such as tensor size mismatches.
-A key insight from the table is that the majority of errors (about 82.5\%), are confined to specific nodes or even individual devices, suggesting the possibility of isolating the localized faulty components.
-This isolation strategy could prevent subsequent jobs from being impacted by the same faults.
+\emph{The table reveals that it's challenging to discern the underlying causes from the user's perspective, as the majority of them simply show themselves as ``NCCL Errors''.} This is largely due to the synchronous nature of distributed training tasks.
+For instance, a hardware issue in a GPU could lead to the crash of one of the worker processes, causing its peer workers to fail to receive an acknowledgment after sending a message to the crashed worker.
+Consequently, this triggers an error code of 12 in the communication library.
+This same error code could also be generated by other issues such as network disconnections, memory overflows resulting in container eviction, or users' code errors like tensor size mismatches.
+Regrettably, the industry lacks efficient tools to identify the root causes of these errors in a timely manner.

+\emph{This table also reveals an important fact: the majority of errors (approximately 82.5\%) are confined to specific nodes or individual devices, largely attributed to the elevated error rates in high-end GPU productions.} This indicates the potential for isolating the localized faulty components, presenting an opportunity to tackle the majority of errors\footnote{Other systematic faults, such as faults in distributed storage subsystem, would be handled by dedicated monitoring tools}.
+Nevertheless, due to the similarity in symptoms for most failures, manually identifying the root causes and locating the defective nodes could consume hours to days, particularly in a cluster with thousands of GPUs.